Folkestone Groomers Directory

 • Removing any burrs or seeds that may have attached - see our detailed burrs and brambles removal guide

-• Ensuring paws are completely dry to prevent fungal infections [2]
+• Ensuring paws are completely dry to prevent fungal infections[2]—moisture trapped between toes is a breeding ground for infection

-• Using paw balm to protect against salt and harsh weather
+• Using paw protection wax before walks to guard against salt and harsh weather—this also stops ice balls forming between toes

 Spring and Summer